pkp/pkp-docs/learning-ojs/en/production-publication.md

 ### Continuous Publishing

 OJS is currently designed for a traditional publishing model where articles are published in issues.
 However, continuous publishing is a popular alternative way to publish scholarly research, in which articles are published as they are ready.
 You can use a continuous publishing model within OJS.

 You can create an issue with a title like “Current Publications,” publish it, and add articles to it as they become available.
 The articles will be published immediately on the current issue page of your site.

-When the “Current Publications” issue gets full, you can rename it with an issue number (e.g., Vol 1, Issue )] and create a new “Current Publications” issue for the next batch of new articles.
+When the “Current Publications” issue gets full, you can rename it with an issue number (e.g., Vol 1, Issue 2) and create a new “Current Publications” issue for the next batch of new articles.

 If you would like to notify your readers when each new article is published, you will have to create an individual **Announcement**, as the automatic notification message for a new publication can only be sent when a new issue is published.
 See the [Website Settings chapter](./settings-website.md#announcements) for information about Announcements.

 ## Schedule for Publication

 The next step is to schedule the article for publication.
 Although the article will not be published until the issue it is assigned to is published, the Schedule for Publication step is the final step in confirming that the article is ready to be published.

 Only a Journal Editor can schedule an article for publication, not a Section Editor or Guest Editor.

 The article must have been assigned to an issue and passed the Review stage in order to be able to schedule it for publication.

 When you are ready to publish the article:
 * Open the submission
 * Go to the **Publication** tab
 * Click the blue **Schedule for Publication** button.

 ![](./assets/learning-ojs3.2-ed-prod-schedule-for-pub.png)

 A message will pop up that confirms you want to schedule the article for publication.
 Click **Publish**.

 ### Schedule for Individual Publications

 In previous versions of OJS, an article would be assigned to an issue and would be published when that issue was published.
 In OJS 3.2, it is now possible to set a specific publication date for each publication.

 To do this, under the **Publication** tab of the manuscript, go to **Issues**.

 Under **Date Published** you can enter the publication date if it is different from the issue publication date.
 If not, leave this blank.

 ![](./assets/learning-ojs-3.2-ed-production-schedule-individual.png)

 In order to schedule an individual publication, it must be assigned to an issue and have passed the review stage.

 If the date is set to a future date, the publication should be published when the scheduled task runs for that date.

 If the scheduled manuscript is unscheduled from the issue, the previously scheduled date should not change.

 ## Versioning of Articles

 An ability to publish versions of articles is one of the major new features in OJS 3.2.

 Once an article is published, neither metadata nor galleys can be edited.
 When a revision of a published article or metadata is necessary, it can be done in one of two ways:

 ![](./assets/learning-ojs-3.2-ed-production-versioning-ways.png)

-Option 1: Unpublish and republish
+**Option 1: Unpublish and republish**

 Unpublishing an article allows you to make changes without creating a new version.
 After unpublishing, you can update metadata and/or replace the galley file and schedule the article for publication again.
 If scheduled into a published issue, it will become available right away.
 No notification will be sent to readers, since the notification is sent when an issue is published, not for an individual article.

-Option 2: Create new version
+**Option 2: Create new version**

 When creating a new version, you will be able to make changes to the metadata and/or galley files.
 Make sure to click **Save** on the bottom right to record the changes.